filter time

 FILTER TIME CURSOR requires that a light curve has been made.
 You will be provided with instructions when you give the command on how to use the mode...

 The other three commands (UT, SCC and MJD) are for entering the timing filters from the keyboard.
 The command names specify the timing system : Universal Time, Modified Julian Days, or SpaceCraft Clock.
 If a light curve has been made, then these commands will put up the curve, and you will see your selections as you enter them.
-Start and stop times must be separated by a comma.
+Start and stop times must be separated by a comma and enclosed in double quotes.
 The UT should be given in form yyyy-mm-ddThh:mm:ss.sss.
 These GTI's are then written to FITS files, which can be saved for later use with the SAVE TIME KEYBOARD command.

 These timing filters are not immediately applied to the data, but rather stored for use in the next run of the extract command.